o2yip/sidequest4/README.md

 - create BlobPlayer
 - update + draw each frame
 - handle input events (jump, optional next level)
+- generated an array and loop to create new levels
+- advance automatically to a new level
+- fixed code errors with AI support
 ---

 ## Assets